Darnethal0z/Anweddol-server/docs/source/administration_guide/troubleshooting.md

 If `0` shows up, it means that your actual CPU does not support hardware virtualization: To fix this, you can change the `domain_type` key value in the configuration file (`container` section) to another type, like `qemu`.

-Additionally, you can check if virtualization support is enabled in the BIOS.
+Additionally you can check if virtualization support is enabled in the BIOS, and retry.

 ## Maximum try amount was reached while trying to get container domain IP